ruuda/musium/docs/listenbrainz.md

  * The command is `scrobble.py submit-listens`, not `scrobble.py scrobble`.
  * The environment variable to set is `LISTENBRAINZ_USER_TOKEN`, the `LAST_FM_*` variables are not needed.

+## On post-idle

+It is possible to submit listens right after playback ends using a post-idle command.
+This works the same as [for Last.fm scrobbling](scrobbling.md#on-post-idle), see that page for more details.